By Stijn van Osselaer, Valentyna Melnyk & Tammo H. A. Bijmolt

-This article by Stijn van Osselaer, Valentyna Melnyk & Tammo H. A. Bijmolt discusses the what drives customer loyalty in men versus women.
+At first glance this is far removed from the world of business.
+However, they are linked, inextricably, and what we’ve sought to do is determine what drives customer loyalty in men versus women.
 The questions we posed were: Are men less loyal generally as customers?
 Or, if women are more loyal to individuals - for example, to individual sales people and service providers - then are men more loyal to groups and group-like entities such as retail chains?